Tip #396: Not Everyone Can Effectively Supervise Others

 4. Are uncomfortable initiating a process that can end in termination.

 Some individuals are simply not cut out to be supervisors.
-They cannot see themselves making decisions that can impact the very livelihood of their employees, many of whom may be personal friends of the supervisor.
+They cannot see themselves making decisions that can impact the very livelihood of their employees.
+This is particularly true when many employees may be personal friends of the supervisor.
 When faced with that eventuality, they may spend sleepless nights and literally become ill.

-In order to avoid placing individuals in supervisory positions where they are destined to fail, it is extremely important that organizations offer pre-supervisory training to employees who are considering promotion into a supervisory position.
+Avoid placing individuals in supervisory positions where they are destined to fail.
+Offer pre-supervisory training to employees who are considering promotion into a supervisory position.

 May your learning be sweet.